 Soft (or scrunchable) plastics can no longer be placed into the yellow-topped recycling bin

 Soft, scrunchable plastics like plastic bags, bread bags, plastic wrappers and glad wrap are difficult products to recycle through a kerbside recycling bin and often get mixed up with other lightweight streams like paper at the recovery facility, causing contamination of other materials such as paper and cardboard.
+Soft plastics must be placed in your General Waste bin.

 Only the following items should be placed into the yellow-top recycling bin: